Converging to the Chase - a Tool for Finite Controllability: Introduction

-Let us remark here, that the above property, that we use as a definition of Sticky Datalog$^\exists$, is actually called ''the sticky-join property'' in [CGP12], and is a consequence of slightly more complicated definitions of both Sticky Datalog$^\exists$ in [CGP10] and Sticky-Join Datalog$^\exists$ in [CGP10+/-] (see Theorem 4.3 in [CGP12]).
-This means that Theorem 1 of our paper holds both for Sticky Datalog$^\exists$ and Sticky-Join Datalog$^\exists$.
-Actually, the difference between the two logics can only be seen if repeated variables in the heads of the rules are allowed and, as we said before, from the point of view of Finite Controllability we can disallow them w.l.o.g..\\
+The above definition of Sticky Datalog$^\exists$ is a slightly different wording\footnote{ Both the definitions of Sticky Datalog$^\exists$ involve comparing the set $J$ of positions where joins occur with the set $V$ of positions where variables are allowed to vanish.
+In \citep{CGP10} authors have chosen to state the condition in the language of pullback of $V$ by by the rules of $\cal T$ while we prefer to think in terms of pushforward of $J$ by the rules of $\cal T$.} of (equivalent, when restricted to single-head TGDs) Definition 1 from \citep{CGP10}, and resembles what in the paper \citep{CGP10+/-} is called ''the sticky-join property'' (see Section 5.1 in \citep{CGP10+/-}).
+Actually, both Theorem \ref{mainwniosek} of our paper and its proof hold for any possible logic having the sticky-join property, which includes Sticky Datalog$^\exists$ and Sticky-Join Datalog$^\exists$ (which is a version defined in \citep{CGP10+/-}).
+In fact, the difference between the two logics can only be seen if repeated variables in the heads of the rules are allowed and, as we said before, from the point of view of Finite Controllability we can disallow them w.l.o.g..
+Apart from decidability, the properties of such logics which are considered desirable and receive a lot of attention are: {\bf Bounded Derivation Depth property (BDD).} A set $\cal T$ of TGDs has the bounded derivation depth property if for each UCQ $\Psi$ there is a constant $k_\Psi\in \mathbb N$, such that for each database instance $\dd$ if $Chase({\cal T},\dd)\models \Psi$ then $Chase^{k_\Psi}({\cal T},\dd)\models \Psi$.
+The BDD property turns out to be equivalent to positive existential first order rewriteability :